rushabhk04/Celebritty-Influence--Todays-Youth/README.md

 3) Run the different script

-    1) For start of an interactive website or for waking up the server, use command
+    1) For the start of an interactive website or for waking up the server, use the command

     python3 app.py

     This will open a website on host and port http://127.0.0.1:5000/

-    Now for below analysis:
+    Now for the below analysis:

     1) Comparative